ltalignani/mkdocs-cluster-usage/docs/Submitting_jobs.md

 In addition to the bash commands it must execute, Bash script must include a **header** containing the **SLURM directives**, specifying the resources requested (number of CPUs, memory, maximum time, partition, etc.).

 ## SLURM CONFIGURATION HEADER
-The SLURM scheduler will read this header to determine the priority of the script.
+The SLURM scheduler will read this header to determine the priority of the script in the queue.

 SLURM does not use a priority based on the order of directives, but calculates a numerical priority for each job, according to several factors (partition requested, time in the queue, size of the job (=number of nodes, memory and cpus requested)).
 The number of directives entered in the header also has a positive influence on the priority.